 The focus is on getting the balance right and helping pupils make informed choices.
 A wide range of appealing healthy food and drinks are promoted through marketing, education and active encouragement.

-We educate and encourage children to opt for healthier choices, not only in schools but also outside school.
+We educate and encourage children and young people to opt for healthier choices, not only in school but also outside school.

-For further information go to: http://www.scotland.gov.uk/Resource/Doc/222395/0059811.pdf
+Further guidance can be found at: www.scotland.gov.uk/Resource/Doc/222395/0059811.pdf

-NHS Ayrshire & Arran - Oral Health Promotion Initiatives in Nursery and Primary Schools
+NHS Ayrshire & Arran

+NHS - Oral Health Promotion Initiatives in Nursery and Primary Schools